-1. Pull the engine speed control lever fully back to "RUN" position.

-2. Turn the key in the starter switch 2 to the "ON" position and hold it in the position.
-An icon indicating that the engine glow plug is operating appears on the LCD monitor and disappears when the engine has been warmed up.

-Be sure to confirm that the icon has disappeared before starting the engine.
+- 1. Turn the engine control dial 1 to the "RUN" direction. - 2.
+Turn the key in the starter switch 2 to the "ON" position and hold it in the position.
+An icon indicating that the engine glow plug is operating appears on the LCD monitor and disappears when the engine has been warmed up. - Be sure to confirm that the icon has disappeared before starting the engine.